SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 - The original merged dataset remains in the project directory
 - The downloaded copy uses the same filename you specified in Output
-- Works for both JSON files and HF dataset directories
+- Works for exported JSON files

 ## Troubleshooting